Lucy Care is a committed campaigner recognised for putting her priorities and principles into action.

 Lucy is also approachable and friendly.
 As a councillor and campaigner she believes it is important to keep in touch with voters, producing regular Focus newsletters.
 She also speaks to local people all year round, knocking on doors and helping people with a wide range of problems.

-Lucy has stood for election to parliament before in 2005, 2010 and 2015 in Derby, driven by a need for better policies nationally to be able to improve the situation locally.
-She has achieved a second place, over 28% of the vote and one of the best Lib Dem results in the East Midlands.
+Lucy has stood for election to parliament before in 2010, 2015 and 2017 in Derby, driven by a need for better policies nationally to be able to improve the situation locally.

 Lucy said "The coming election provides a real chance for political change.
 Five years of Coalition showed how parties working together can provide more stability than a single party ruling alone.
 Giving more say to voters with a fairer voting system is one of my priorities, as is helping the country remain open, tolerant and united which won’t happen with a hard Brexit.”